gfpierce/Power-Pages-Code-Components/README.md

 # Power Pages Code Components Demo
 Thanks for stopping by!
 This is a demo of adding custom code components to a Power Pages site via web templates.
 This is a great way to add custom functionality to your site without having to use the PCF framework.
 This also frees you from having to attach your code components to a field or dataset.
 Videos are available on the Practical Power Platform channel on YouTube.

+## Note
+This repo will not make a lot of sense without watching the videos.
+I've included the code components in this repo for reference, but you will need to watch the videos to see how they work.

 ## 1-basic-accordion
 This is a demo of how to create a basic accordion component that is compatible with Power Pages.
 This component will be inserted as a web template into a Power Pages site.